Chocolate Novelty Recipes

 Mallo Cup Ingredients

-These homemade Mallo Cups require just four ingredients:
+These homemade Mallo Cups require just four ingredients.
+You’ll need:

-You’ll need one jar (213 g or 7.5 oz, depending on the country!) of store-bought marshmallow fluff to make this recipe.
-If you’re feeling ambitious, you can also prepare these chocolate marshmallow cups using homemade marshmallow fluff. - Shredded coconut
+• Marshmallow Fluff – You’ll need one jar (213 grams or 7 1/2 ounces, depending on the country!) of store-bought marshmallow fluff to make this recipe.
+If you’re feeling ambitious, you can also prepare these chocolate marshmallow cups using homemade marshmallow fluff.

-You’ll need unsweetened coconut for this recipe, not dessicated coconut or sweetened coconut.
+• Shredded Coconut – Use unsweetened coconut for this recipe, not dessicated coconut or sweetened coconut.
 You also do not want to use “flaked” coconut.
-Ideally, you want to find a brand of shredded coconut with tiny bits/pieces, rather than long shreds.
-Let’s Do Organic or Bob’s Red Mill will both work well. - Milk chocolate
+Ideally, select a brand of shredded coconut with tiny bits/pieces, rather than long shreds.
+Let’s Do Organic or Bob’s Red Mill will both work well.

-Coconut oil helps to add fluidity to the chocolate, and enhances the coconut taste.
-Be careful not to add too much, or you’ll thin your melted chocolate too much.
+• Coconut Oil – Coconut oil helps to add fluidity to the chocolate, and enhances the coconut taste.
+Be careful not to add too much, or your melted chocolate will be overly thin, causing the cups to melt quickly in your hands.

 How to Make Mallo Cups

-To make homemade Mallo Cups, you’ll begin by melting chunks of milk chocolate over a hot water bath, and stirring in a little bit of coconut oil.
+To make homemade Mallo Cups, you’ll begin by melting chunks of milk chocolate over a bain-marie (hot water bath), and stirring in a little bit of coconut oil.
 Then you’ll brush the chocolate into a silicone tartlet mould and chill, creating the fluted “cup” portion of your homemade Mallo Cups.

 Then, you’ll pipe in a mixture of marshmallow fluff and shredded coconut, and smooth more melted chocolate over the tops of the cups.
 Finally, you’ll freeze the mould for a few minutes (for easy removal) before using your hands to ‘pop’ each homemade mallo cup from the mould.
 And voila!
 Gooey, coconut-ty homemade Mallo Cups.